qqharry21/what-else-can-buy/README.md

 # What Else Could You Buy?

-A browser extension that shows what else you could buy for the same price.
+A sidebar browser extension that shows what else you could buy for the same price.

 ## Features